 The Jean Golding Institute helps our multidisciplinary community to network, collaborate and develop short pilot projects.
 Every year we offer seed corn funding, based on the principle that a small financial investment will lead onto bigger things.

-Find out more about the research projects that have benefited from JGI funding below.
+Find out more about our projects

 Clifton Suspension Bridge Harp

 A harp has been created inspired by the Clifton Suspension Bridge and transforms data from the bridge into sound.

 The project brings together historians and a digital technologist to develop a database that maps vibrant, transnational networks of Asian and African activists, intellectuals and artists in the 1950s and 1960s